We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Unfortunately, I was pretty darn disappointed by our room at Caribbean Beach Resort.
 All in all, the decor of the room was “fine”.
 It wasn’t anything to write home about, but it was perfectly ok.

 The thatching detail on the wood furniture helps to convey that Caribbean vibe, as well as some of the artwork on the walls.
 Other than that, I didn’t find the room to be well themed.
-On top of that, there were not enough Disney touches.
+On top of that, there were not enough Disney touches for my tastes.

-But that part is tolerable.
-What wasn’t tolerable was the storage situation.
+But the décor is tolerable.
+What isn’t tolerable was the storage situation.
 We were a party of 4 (two adults and two kids) staying in a room with a 5th person sleeper.